FastAsChuff/Primitive-Sequences-With-Minimal-Sum-Calculator/README.md

 # Primitive-Sequences-With-Minimal-Sum-Calculator
 Finds Primitive Sequences  With Lowest Sequence Sum

-Full list found to date with this program.
+Full list found to date with the Python program.

  n sum